rikmms/js-default-params-and-di/README.md

-# JavaScript’s default parameters and Dependency Injection
+# How to take advantage of JavaScript’s default parameters for Dependency Injection
-Repository with the source code for my article: JavaScript’s default parameters and Dependency Injection